merchise/xotl.tools/docs/source/xoutil/iterators.rst

    exhausted.

-   If one of the iterables is potentially infinite, then the :func:`zip_longest` function should be wrapped with something that limits the number of calls (for example :func:`islice` or :func:`takewhile`).
+   If one of the iterables is potentially infinite, then the `zip_longest`:func: function should be wrapped with something that limits the number of calls (for example `islice`:func: or `takewhile`:func:).
 If not specified, `fillvalue` defaults to None.

-   This function is actually an alias to :func:`itertools.izip_longest` in Python 2.7, and an alias to :func:`itertools.zip_longest` in Python 3.3.
+   This function is actually an alias to `itertools.izip_longest`:func: in Python 2.7, and an alias to `itertools.zip_longest`:func: in Python 3.3.